gfranchini/fedora-workstation-setup/README.md

 or you can mount local directory to docker container and run as you edit

-`$ docker run -it --rm -v ~/Code/ansible/fedora-workstation-setup:/ansible --name ansible-test fedora`
+`$ docker run -it -v ~/Code/ansible/fedora-workstation-setup:/ansible --name ansible-test fedora`

 ## To Do: